semgrep/semgrep/docs/development.md

 The OCaml and Reason IDE extension by David Morrison is another valid extension, but it seems not as actively maintained as reason-vscode.

-The source of semgrep contains also a .vscode/ directory at its root containing a task file to automatically build sgrep from vscode.
+The source of semgrep contains also a .vscode/ directory at its root containing a task file to automatically build semgrep from vscode.

 Note that dune and ocamlmerlin must be in your PATH for vscode to correctly build and provide cross-reference on the code.
 In case of problems, do: